Blue green deployment

 Motivation

-At the time of this post he uses:
+At the time of this post the tools he uses are:

-- PHP and JQuery for the programming language
+- PHP and JS (with JQuery) as programming language

 - A VPS in vendors like Linode or Hetzner